EGI-Federation/ec3-haddock-cluster/README.md

 The cluster will be configured with the following templates:

-User's templates are stored in $HOME/ec3/templates
+User's templates are stored in: `$HOME/ec3/templates`

 <pre>
 ]$ sudo docker run \